 Disease Areas

-Alzheimer’s disease, the most common form of dementia, is a progressive neurological illness that impairs thinking and the independence of millions of people worldwide.
+Alzheimer’s disease, the most common form of dementia, is a progressive neurological illness that impairs thinking and the independence of millions of people.
 Today more than 55M people have dementia worldwide, with 60-70% of cases being Alzheimer’s disease.1

-Alzheimer’s disease is usually diagnosed in people 65 years and older, but it starts earlier, with subtle neurological changes occurring years or even decades before symptoms appear.
-Many people are experiencing the early, often unrecognized signs of mild cognitive impairment.
+Alzheimer’s disease is usually diagnosed in people 65 years and older, but it may start earlier, with subtle neurological changes occurring years or even decades before symptoms appear.
+Many people can experience the early, often unrecognized signs of mild cognitive impairment without realizing.

-Driven by our commitment to patients and our strong business foundation, Biogen remains dedicated to furthering Alzheimer’s disease research and treatment, aiming to help address the unmet needs in this devastating condition, with an emphasis on early-stage disease.
+Driven by our commitment to patients and our strong business foundation, we’re dedicated to furthering Alzheimer’s disease research and advancing our pipeline.
+We aim to help address the unmet needs in this devastating condition, with an emphasis on the earliest stages of the disease.

 Barry was 61 years old when he was diagnosed with Alzheimer’s disease.
 He and his husband, Randy, had recently moved to an idyllic new town on Cape Cod, excited to start a new chapter in their lives.
 The diagnosis meant that he not only had to give up his job, but also his plans for the future.
 Worried about the loss of awareness of himself and his life that would ultimately come, Barry prepared his will, and visited assisted living facilities.
 Making these decisions now gives him a sense of comfort that he is still in control of his own life.

-As they get older, many people may notice changes in memory and thinking abilities.
+As people get older, they may notice changes in memory and thinking abilities.
 At first, these changes may be so subtle that they’re easy to explain as normal aging — and they may be.
 However, it’s also possible that they’re the earliest symptoms of Alzheimer’s disease.

 Learn more about clinical trials